Frequently-Asked Questions

 What is POGO?

 POGO is system for obtaining superior insight into turf conditions, allowing better decisions to be made more efficiently and cost effectively, and ultimately resulting in healthier turf.
-The Pogo system is made up of the POGO hardware, the free TurfPro Mobile smartphone/tablet app, and the TurfPro Cloud analytics system.
+The POGO system is made up of the POGO hardware, the powerful TurfPro Mobile smartphone/tablet app, and the TurfPro Cloud analytics system.
+The TurfPro cloud system is a requirement for use of any POGO equipment as it drives all analytics, logging functions, visual analysis, GPS capabilities and mapping functions of the platform.

-The POGO is not just a tool that measures moisture, temp and salinity.
-It is a system that captures every important variable that goes in to every day decision-making.
-Those three variables happen to be at the heart of the agronomy focus of the turf system, but many other features we offer are at the heart of course conditioning and operational management.
-They are all equally valuable to the superintendent and turf manager.
+There is metering, and then there is POGO’ing.
+There is a very big difference.
+POGO is a system that captures every important variable that goes into every day decision-making.
+These variables happen to be at the heart of the agronomy focus of the turf system, but many other features we offer are at the heart of course conditioning and operational management.
+Understanding that this insight is priceless to superintendents, turf managers and greenkeepers alike anywhere in the world, POGO does not compromise your insight into your turf or landscape.

 How does it work?

-The POGO Pro contains a GPS receiver, a Wi-Fi transmitter, and a patented multi-parameter soil sensor.
-It connects wirelessly to a smartphone or tablet which runs the free TurfPro Mobile app.
+The POGO Pro+ and POGO Mapper contains a GPS receiver, a bluetooth transmitter, and a patented multi-parameter soil sensor (Pro+ only).
+It connects wirelessly to a smartphone or tablet which runs the powerful TurfPro Mobile app.
 The app is used to initiate the recording of soil sample data (user places the POGO in the turf, taps a button in the app to record the data, moves to next location).
-The app logs data measurements while displaying real-time analytics and assessments of turf/soil moisture, conductivity and temperature.
+Further, the app is utilized to log specs, or performance variables such as ball speed, firmness, shear strength, clipping yield and more.
+The app logs data measurements while displaying real-time analytics and assessments of turf/soil moisture, conductivity, temperature and much more.
 Data is synchronized with the cloud-based TurfPro Cloud application (through the device’s internet connection) which offers in-depth turf and property insight and analysis.

 Who is it for and what makes it unique?

-For golf course superintendents who have limited time and budgets for maintaining optimal turf conditions, POGO is a portable, turf and soil insight system that provides superior insight into turf health and performance and the influences on it.
-Unlike soil moisture sensors, POGO is the only research-grade, all-in-one system that measures all three critical parameters, providing near real-time analysis and logging of information in a cloud-based system.
+For golf course superintendents, sports field managers, landscape, nursery and research facility managers who have limited time and budgets for maintaining optimal turf conditions, POGO is a portable, turf-and-soil insight system that provides superior insight into turf health and performance and the influences on it.
+With the addition of POGO Weather, it marries ambient influences with true turf influences unlike anything else available in the world.
+Unlike soil moisture sensors, POGO is the only research-grade, all-in-one system that measures all critical parameters along with customizable variable measurements, providing near real-time analysis and logging of information in a true cloud-based system, easily sync’d with all users at a facility.

 Analysis